gallantlab/voxelwise_tutorials/tutorials/notebooks/shortclips/README.md

 # Shortclips tutorial

-This tutorial describes how to use the Voxelwise Encoding Model framework on a visual imaging experiment.
+This tutorial describes how to use the Voxelwise Encoding Model framework in a visual imaging experiment.

 ## Dataset